ianmay/aws_hello_world/README.md

 }
 ```

-Last thing is to set up a deployment using stages to expose the API and config at a URL for testing.
-Lets be boring and call the stage "test".
-For a little flare, we will however add it into our `variables.tf` file so life isnt too bad.
+The last thing is to set up a deployment using stages to expose the API and config at a URL for testing.
+Let's be boring and call the stage "test".
+For a little flare, we will however add it into our `variables.tf` file so life isn't too bad.

 ```terraform
 # in variables.tf